ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Proposed Method

 First, we take a look at the general structure of a joke to understand the underlying linguistic features that makes a text laughable.

 There has been a long line of works in linguistics of humor that classify jokes into various categories based on their structure or content.
-Many believed that humor arises from the sudden transformation of an expectation into nothing \cite{kant1913kritik}.
-Therefore, main theories on the structure of a joke involves two or three stages of storytelling that concludes with a punchline \cite{eysenck1942appreciation, suls1972two}.
-Punchline is the last part of a joke that destroys the perceiver's previous expectations and bring humor for its incongruity.
+Many suggested that humor arises from the sudden transformation of an expectation into nothing \cite{kant1913kritik}.
+In this way, punchline, as the last part of a joke, destroys the perceiver's previous expectations and brings humor to its incongruity.
+Based on this, some popular theories suggest that the structure of a joke involve two or three stages of storytelling that conclude with a punchline \cite{eysenck1942appreciation, suls1972two}.

 Raskin \cite{raskin2012semantic} presented Semantic Script Theory of Humor (SSTH), a detailed formal semantic theory of humor.
 The SSTH has the necessary condition that a text has to have two distinct related scripts that are opposite in nature, such as real/unreal, possible/impossible.
 For example, let us review a typical joke: \begin{quote} “Is the doctor at home?” the patient asked in his bronchial whisper.
 “No,” the doctor’s young and pretty wife whispered in reply.
-“Come right in.” \cite{raskin2012semantic} \end{quote} This is compatible with the two-staged theory which ends with a punchline.
-The punchline is related to previous sentences but is included as an opposition to previous lines in order to transform the reader's expectation of the context.
+“Come right in.” \cite{raskin2012semantic} \end{quote}

+This is compatible with the two-staged theory which ends with a punchline.
+The punchline is related to previous sentences but is included as opposition to previous lines in order to transform the reader's expectation of the context.